What happens on the day of the exam?

 Please make sure you check the timetable carefully and regularly before your examination(s).

-There are a few items you will need to bring with you to your exam:
+There are a few items you will need for your exam:

-You need to bring your student ID card to all examinations.
+You need your student ID card for all examinations.
 If you have misplaced your ID card, please go to the Student Centre (Level 2, University building) to obtain a replacement card.

 Where there is not enough time to get a new card, the only other acceptable forms of ID are a passport or a photo driving licence.
-If you do not have access to these then please arrive to your exam as early as possible and make yourself known to an invigilator who will be able to make alternative arrangements to verify your ID.
+If you do not have access to these and your exam is in person then please arrive to your exam as early as possible and make yourself known to an invigilator who will be able to make alternative arrangements to verify your ID.
+If your exam is remote please contact your Course Officer as early as possible prior to the exam.

-Only the following six non-programmable calculators are permitted in exams:
+Only the following eight non-programmable calculators are permitted in exams:

 - Casio FX-83 GTX